Abandoned & Little-Known Airfields:

 Killed in the crash was Charles Kleinclaus Jr., part owner of the San Francisco Bay Airport.

-USGS topo map 1954, showing the San Francisco Bay Airport at its heyday (courtesy of Jonathan Westerling).
+The 1954 USGS topo map (courtesy of Kevin Walsh) depicted San Francisco Bay Airport at its heyday,

 An undated photo of a nice Grumman G44 Widgeon in front of a hangar which had “S.F.
 Bay Airport” painted on the roof